truenas/middleware/docs/userguide/freenas_intro.rst

   :menuselection:`System --> System Dataset`.

 * A "Performance Test" button has been added to :menuselection:`System --> Advanced`.

+* The "Firmware Update" button has been moved from :menuselection:`System --> Advanced` to :menuselection:`System --> Upgrade`.

 * The "Directory Services" field is now deprecated and has been removed from :menuselection:`System --> General`.
 FreeNAS® now supports the
   `System Security Services Daemon (SSSD) <https://fedorahosted.org/sssd/>`_